Some past productions. Let’s focus on the 21st Century, shall we?

 Jeannette Rankin, Playwright

 I wrote this play as a response to the October 2002 bombings in Afghanistan.
 Little did I know that both the play and the war would have such a long life.
 A Single Woman opened in Fallon Nevada at the Oats Park Arts Center on February 7, 2004.
 I played Jeannette and Cameron Crain played Everyman.
-We continued to do so for 263 performances until we closed at the Invisible Theatre in Tucson on November 5, 2006.
+In New York, at the Culture Project, Neal Mayer played Everyman.
+I continued on my own for 263 performances, with Everyman being played, at times, by one brave reader and other times by ensembles of up to 12 actors.

 Nevada Museum of Art